Micah Reum has a bachelor's degree in exercise science. He is a certified personal trainer and is passionate about health and fitness.

 Your metabolism will speed up, as it works to bring down your heart rate and bring oxygen to the body during intense exercises.
 The post oxygen consumption factor will last you hours after you finish your workout.
 Once you get a healthy routine together of building muscle and working the post oxygen consumption factor to speed up that metabolism, your body will be burning calories left and right.
 It becomes so beautiful, that your body will be burning calories while you are at work, watching tv, or sleeping at night!
 You'll even burn calories on the days that you don't workout!
 If you don't understand how any of these things I just mentioned work, don't worry.
 All you have to understand is that they work for your benefit of burning calories and destroying unwanted fat.

-What Exercises Can I Do for HIIT
+What Exercises Can I Do for HIIT?

-How Often Should I Perform HIIT
+How Often Should I Perform HIIT?

 I, personally, don't currently perform HIIT as much as I used to.
 There's a reason for this.
 In high school, I used to jump rope three times a week as part of my basketball training regime.
 Through college, I used to run sprints every week, sometimes twice a week.
-I would also perform swim sprints a couple times a month to mix up the muscle groups for my HIIT workouts.
+I would also perform swim sprints a couple of times a month to mix up the muscle groups for my HIIT workouts.
 Remember how we like to change our workouts up to shock our muscles.
 After years of consistent HIIT, I'm in a place now where I don't need to perform HIIT as much anymore.
-My body burns so many calories through my resting metabolic rate, it's a struggle in itself to keep muscle weight on.
+My body burns so many calories through my resting metabolic rate, that it's a struggle in itself to keep muscle weight on.
 I have to eat so much food!
 So now, my workout regime consists almost completely of weight lifting.

 My weight lifting routine allows me to burn a significant amount of calories in itself to keep me lean.
 Also, the muscle that I maintain continues to fight away unwanted fat.
 Still, some of my weight lifting sessions get so intense that they'd fall under my standard for HIIT, since I get my heart rate up so high with circuit workouts.
 I will still perform HIIT workouts when I go away for a weekend and don't have a gym.
 It's easy to find a field to run sprints on.
 I also perform a HIIT exercise every Thanksgiving morning and throughout the winter holidays.
-I do this so that I can stay lean while I eat the whole world of food that is put in front of me with the family gatherings.
+I do this so that I can stay lean while I eat the whole world of food that is put in front of me during family gatherings.
 I love having HIIT to fall back on whenever I want a quick fat burner, and I love knowing that I can let myself go every once in a while on a day like Thanksgiving if I simply increase my HIIT workouts along with it.

 So, my advice for you is that you start out similar to how I did.
 Try to perform a HIIT workout two times a week at first.
-Work your way up to three times a week, and you will be a calorie burning champion.
-Overtime, you may find, as I have, that you do not need to perform these high intensity workouts as often and can resort to less intense workout sessions to maintain your current metabolic state.
+Work your way up to three times a week, and you will be a calorie-burning champion.
+Over time, you may find, as I have, that you do not need to perform these high-intensity workouts as often and can resort to less intense workout sessions to maintain your current metabolic state.
 I have found weight lifting to be the best way to have a less intense workout and maintain this metabolic state, as it continues to burn the glucose that requires energy to restore, and it also builds muscle that will continue eating away at my fat.
 My advice is to add weight lifting to your HITT routines.

-My hope for you is that you will utilize HIIT as a compliment to weight lifting or another muscle building method that you have in order to get you to the place that I have found myself in, with both muscle and metabolic rate working together to keep off that unwanted fat.
+My hope for you is that you will utilize HIIT as a compliment to weight lifting or another muscle-building method that you have in order to get you to the place that I have found myself in, with both muscle and metabolic rate working together to keep off that unwanted fat.
 Your physical appearance and overall health will soon thank you for it.

 © 2017 Micah Reum